natashalimeres/natashalimeres/README.md

 <h1>Hello There!</h1>
-<strong>About me: </strong>Currently, I am an intern in Front-End development at Grão de Gente.
+<strong>About me: </strong>Currently, I am an intern in Front-End development at Grão de Gente, where I enhance my knowledge every day and learn new technologies with all the possible support.
 I am studying Analysis and Systems Development at Unisanta and I'm in the 3rd semester.

 <h2>🛠️ Tech Stack</h2>
 <div>